louistrue/ifc-flow/README.md

 6. **Execute Workflow** - Run the workflow to see results
 7. **Save Your Workflow** - Save workflows for later use

+### 🛠️ Working with IFC Properties

+1. **Get Properties** - Use the Property Node with "Get" action to extract properties like "IsExternal" from walls
+2. **Set Properties** - Modify existing properties or add new ones with the "Set" action
+3. **Connect Property Nodes** - Chain property operations by connecting nodes
+4. **Export Modified IFC** - Use the Export Node with "ifc" format to save your changes

+## 📚 Technical Details

+- **Web-Based Processing** - All IFC processing happens client-side using WebAssembly
+- **IfcOpenShell Integration** - Uses IfcOpenShell 0.8.1 via Pyodide for robust IFC handling
+- **Property Management** - Comprehensive property handling across property sets (Psets) and quantities
+- **JSON-Based IFC Model** - Efficient conversion between IFC and JSON for manipulation

 ## 📜 License